 - Whisk

 Next, slowly pour in the liquid while whisking continuously.
-Whether you’re using water, breast milk, or formula, constant whisking is key to a smooth, lump-free porridge.
+Water, breast milk, or formula all work, pick what suits your baby.
+Constant whisking is key here.
+You’ll get a smooth, lump-free porridge if you don’t stop.

 Cook the mixture on low heat for 3-5 minutes.
-You’ll know it’s done when the porridge thickens and starts to pull away from the sides of the pan.
+It’ll thicken and start pulling away from the pan’s sides when it’s ready.
+Done.

 If you want to see the perfect texture and consistency, check out a baby suji xvideo.
 It can be really helpful to see it in action.